Free shipping on USA orders over $95!

 A Book of Centuries is like a timeline in a book.
 It can be as simple or elaborate as you like.
 If you want a simple one, download this free printable Book of Centuries document that labels each two-page spread with a date (in hundred-year increments) from 4000 B.C. to A.D.
 2100.
 For a more deluxe version, see My Book of Centuries in our bookstore.

-Download Our Free Printable Book of Centuries Template
+Download a free printable Book of Centuries template

 A Book of Centuries is like a timeline in a notebook.
 As its name suggests, each two-page spread in the book is devoted to one hundred years—a century—of history.
 Each student creates his or her own book, recording historical events and names of importance, along with pictures, poems, quotes, and anything else that makes the book individual.
 You can also add written narrations, illustrations from the Internet, or titles of books you’ve read that are set in that time period.

 If your children are not yet old enough to take on the responsibility of their own Books of Centuries, you can create one together as a family.